alphagov/govuk-content-publishing-guidance/app/formatting-content/text-formatting/subscript-superscript.md

   parent: Text formatting
   order: 12
 title: Subscript and superscript
-description: If you’re writing out chemical names or measurements in GOV.UK content, add subscript and superscript with Govspeak Markdown code.
+description: If you're writing out chemical names or measurements in GOV.UK content, add subscript and superscript with Govspeak Markdown code.
 lastUpdated:
 ---